Parker-Isaacson/Render.md/README.md

 - No nesting is allowed.
 - Horizontal Rules must be the only elemet on a line.
 Along with the start and end for Fenced Code Blocks.
 - Heading ID's must be at the end of the line.
+- Ordered lists only care for a number being in front, not its value.

 ## Adjustments